joshkotrous/compliance-service/README.md

 - `Solution/lambda-layer.zip` - the layer I deployed to AWS Lambda for the API example.
 - `Solution/lambda.zip` - the Lambda I built for the API example that consumes the compliance service layer.

-I look forward to diving into my proposed solution and hearing your feedback and questions!

-**Update July 28:** Since I had some more time to spend on this over the weekend, I experimented with making the module portable to AWS as a Lambda layer and deployed it to a public API.
+I experimented with making the module portable to AWS as a Lambda layer and deployed it to a public API.
 You can try it out with a `POST` request to `https://w3yh6cyjkggzpsn6dcm5tchokm0fxevg.lambda-url.us-east-1.on.aws/` with the following body:

 ```
 {
   "product": {
       "productId": "4e7a3c97-8dcd-4d8d-a9f8",
-      "productName": "Skywalker OG",
+      "productName": "Product",
       "strain": "sativa",
       "netWeight": "3.5g",
       "thcContent": "28.4%",